 The principal roles of the Board are to provide effective leadership, ensure an ethical corporate culture and effective risk management system are embedded throughout the Group, oversee external reporting and set the Group’s strategy in order to deliver shareholder value.

-A formal schedule of matters requiring Group Board approval, which is available in its entirety at Board responsibilities, is maintained and regularly reviewed to ensure sufficient separation between the responsibilities of the Board and the operation of the Group’s business.
+A formal schedule of matters requiring Group Board approval is maintained and regularly reviewed to ensure sufficient separation between the responsibilities of the Board and the operation of the Group’s business.

 Board Committees